HAZWOPER 40-Hour Training + GHS Communication

 Understand injury and fatality prevention tactics related to hazardous waste.

-OSHA designed HAZWOPER training to reduce the risk of hazardous material exposure for workers who clean up, treat, store, and dispose of it.
+OSHA HAZWOPER training was designed to reduce the risk of hazardous material exposure for workers who clean up, treat, store, and dispose of it.

 OSHA specifies HAZWOPER certification requirements for the following job profiles (and their supervisors):

 - Treatment, Storage, and Disposal Facility (TSDF) Personnel who handle hazardous waste during treatment, storage, and disposal.
 This occurs at facilities regulated under the Resource Conservation and Recovery Act (RCRA).

 - Uncontrolled Hazardous Waste Site Operators: Indviduals involved in characterization, cleanup, and remediation at uncontrolled hazardous waste sites.
 These can be stabilized emergency sites OR older sites where potential contamination has been discovered.
 These operations include: